-If you require a clinical waste collection your GP or Health Care provider must complete and return an application form so we can assess the most appropriate way of handling your waste.
+If you require a clinical waste collection you will be required to have your GP or Health Care provider complete and return an application form so we can assess the most appropriate way of handling your waste.

-At present, empty sharps boxes can be collected from your GP surgery.
+At present, empty sharps boxes can be collected from you GP surgery.
 Depending on the circumstances Clinical Waste sacks maybe provided by your health care provider.

 If this is not the case, collection sacks will be provided by us.
 When you join the service sacks will be delivered to you.
 Clinical waste sacks will be replaced bag for bag after each collection.
 They will be posted through your letterbox or left in a nearby visible location at your address.
 Alternatively if you need a new roll of sacks please contact us.

 We will only collect Sharps boxes when they are full.
 Collection of Sharps boxes is done on a request basis.
 Please don’t place half full boxes out for collection.